Fiscal and Financial Planning Guide 2024-2025

 Few tax issues have caused so much discussions, only to finish in a deadend.

-On January 31, 2025, Canada’s Minister of Finance, Dominic Leblanc, announced that the government was postponing until January 1, 2026 the date on which the capital gains inclusion rate would increase from 50% to 66.66% in certain circumstances.
+Canada’s Minister of Finance, Dominic Leblanc, announced on January 31, 2025 that the government was deferring to January 1, 2026 the date on which the capital gains inclusion rate would increase in certain circumstances from 50% to 66.66%.

-Quebec government’s Finance Minister Éric Girard subsequently announced that he would harmonize with the measure announced by the federal government.
+Quebec’s Minister of Finance, Éric Girard, subsequently announced that Quebec would harmonize with the measure announced by the federal government.

 If you would like more information on the proposed measure, please consult the bulletin we wrote on the subject titled Capital gain inclusion rate in May 2024 on our website.